 Some ministers just aren’t that polished and shiny.
 They aren’t sparkling preachers.
 They don’t shine when leading a Bible study.
 They aren’t really wanted and end up working in some small corner of the world for a salary that was fine in their 20s but not so fine in their 40s with a couple of kids wanting to go to college.

 Some lose faith in the core message of their denomination or tradition.
 They don’t lose faith in God, but they can’t be a good Baptist or Lutheran anymore.

 And some just lose faith altogether.
 Something about the message wears thin, and one day what used to sustain you is now just a bunch of words.

 Some wear out.
 Some burn out.
 Some get depressed for this reason or that.
 Really, anything that prevents you from being a gung-ho cheerleader for the cause on Sunday mornings is a problem.

 Why they want to leave is an interesting question.
 But the real question—the one we need to talk about —is how they cope if they can’t go anywhere.
 What if they have no other marketable skills, are approaching mid-life, are in debt like the rest of us, and just don’t have any good employment options.

 Because this isn’t a job you can feel good about faking your way through, right?
 It’s one thing to keep your job as a realtor for a few years while you figure out what your next move will be.
 It’s another thing to keep preaching the Word of God on Sunday mornings when you don’t want to be there anymore.
 The first is acceptable and even admirable.
 The second is hypocritcal.

 So how do ministers cope with this issue?
-That’s what we’ll talk next time.
+That's the question.
+I wish I had answers.